dennisreimann/uiengine/docs/component.md

 The different button styles that are used on our website.
 ````

 The `title` and `label` get displayed in the documentation.
 The `label` is an individual marker that can be used as a reference in mockups or wireframes to reference components.
+The `variants` attribute is documented in the [variant documentation](./variant.md).